danielaparker/jsoncons/doc/ref/jmespath/jmespath.md

 #### jmespath_expression

 A [jsoncons::jmespath::jmespath_expression](jmespath_expression.md)
-stores a compiled JMESPath expression, which allows you to evaluate the same expression on multiple JSON documents.
+represents the compiled form of a JMESPath expression.
+It allows you to evaluate the same expression on multiple JSON documents.
+A `jmespath_expression` is immutable and thread-safe.

 ```c++
 #include <jsoncons/json.hpp>